 Without an LED directive, slotled reports the LED state for the specified slot.
 Physical ejection/insertion of the disk resets the slot LED state.
-The SR uses this facility to automatically set the slot LED state in accordance with the RAID configuration.
+The audible alarm is active if any LED is in the fault state.
+The SR uses the slotled command to automatically set the slot LED state in accordance with the RAID configuration.

 '''

 SR shelf 1> slotled 0

-'''

 slot0: reset

 SR shelf 1> slotled 0 ident

 SR shelf 1> slotled 0

 slot0: ident

 SR shelf 1> slotled 0 reset

 SR shelf 1> slotled 0

+slot0: reset

-slot0: reset SR shelf 1>
+SR shelf 1> slotled 0

+'''